andersnygaard/Paradox-sailboat/README.md

 ### Paradox

 The development of the Paradox was influenced by Swamp Thing, Little Cruiser, and Terapin.
 Swamp Thing introduced chine runners and a simplified sailing rig, elements that Layden adopted in the Paradox.
-Similarly, Little Cruiser contributed ideas regarding interior space and comfort, along with innovative centerboard and rigging systems.
+Similarly, Little Cruiser contributed ideas regarding interior space, comfort and rigging systems.
 Terapin's design elements also played a part, further shaping Layden's approach.
 Ultimately, Layden opted for chine runners in the Paradox, prioritizing performance and simplicity, and deeming the centerboard's advantages as not substantial enough to justify its complexity.

 ### Enigma